 Handling Long-Distance Visitation

-Standard Long Distance Schedules
+Standard Long-Distance Schedules

+Long-distance visitation creates problems in direct proportion to the distances involved.
 It’s easier to create visitation schedules when distances are drivable.
-When flying is necessary, especially when the child is too young to fly unaccompanied, there are many factors to consider.
+When flying is necessary, there are many factors to consider.
 In addition to deciding who will travel with or transport the child, you will need to decide on who is going to pay for travel expenses, who is in charge of making travel arrangements, where the visiting parent will stay, etc.

 While parents have the opportunity to create a unique visitation schedule that best suits their needs, here are some examples you can consider and build upon:

-• The child will spend Thanksgiving vacation (from Wednesday to Sunday) with the non-custodial parent every other year, and on alternate years will spend seven days of Christmas vacation (to include Christmas Day) with the non-custodial parent.
+- The child will spend Thanksgiving vacation (from Wednesday to Sunday) with the non-custodial parent every other year and on alternate years will spend seven days of Christmas vacation (to include Christmas Day) with the non-custodial parent.

 Long holidays should be shared or given to the nonresidential parent whenever possible, since the nonresidential parent is not able to have the child for short holidays.